lizhemin15/lizhemin15.github.io/contents/projects.md

 ---

-*Projects are displayed in a responsive gallery layout.
-Click the corresponding links for detailed information.
-For more project details, please feel free to contact via email.*
+*Projects are displayed using responsive card layout.
+Click the corresponding links to view detailed information.
+For more project details, please feel free to contact me via email.*